hasnaas/FCC-WikipediaViewer/README.md

 A custom wikipedia viewer that offers :

-*to search by keyworks
+* to search by keywords
-*to access a random article
+* to access a random article
-*to switch between three languages
+* to switch between three languages

-built using bootstrap, css and jquery
+Built using bootstrap, css and jquery